-- Return to floor plan view. - 2.
-Select 3D> Create Perspective View> Full Camera of and create a 3D view. - In the camera view, use the Move, Orbit and Tilt Camera tools available in the 3D menu to adjust the view to your liking.
-See "Editing 3D Views" on page 829 of the Reference Manual. - 4.
+- Return to floor plan view. - Select 3D> Create Perspective View> Full Camera and create a 3D view. - In the camera view, use the Move, Orbit and Tilt Camera tools available in the 3D menu to adjust the view to your liking.
+See "Editing 3D Views" on page 844 of the Reference Manual. - 4.
 Click the Restore button at the top right corner of the view window, between the Minimize and Close buttons, then adjust the shape of the window so that it includes the information that you want and has a height to width ratio similar to the space you want it to fill on the layout page.

 5. Select 3D> Camera View Options> Final View to redraw the view at a higher quality according to your settings in the Preferences dialog.
-See "Preview vs Final View" on page 845 of the Reference Manual
+See "Previews vs Final Views" on page 861 of the Reference Manual